-Reliability is an essential element of operating the electric grid.
-The ISO is on a path to become its own Reliability Coordinator (RC) and offer these services to other balancing authorities in the western United States.
-Following more than a year of planning and stakeholder input, the new service, named RC West, is on track to launch in 2019.
+The California ISO is the Reliability Coordinator of record for its footprint, and has extended these services to other balancing authorities in the western United States.
+After more than a year of planning and stakeholder input, the new service, RC West, launched operations on July 1, 2019.

 What is a reliability coordinator?